Accommodation via an intermediate resource

 Notice of decision

 Upon your arrival in an intermediate resource, the facility welcoming you will send us your registration form.
-We then issue to you or your representative a notice of decision indicating the following:
+We then issue a notice of decision by mail to you or your representative indicating the following:

 - the amount to be paid for your accommodation